-DATE: April 30, 2021
+DATE: November 26, 2020

-The following Management's Discussion and Analysis ("MD&A") is a review of the operations, current financial position and outlook of Canada Silver Cobalt Works Inc. ("Canada Silver Cobalt" or the "Company"), and it has been prepared by management and should be read in conjunction with the financial statements of Canada Silver Cobalt for the year ended December 31, 2020 and the related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
-The discussion covers the year ended December 31, 2020 and up to the date of filing of this MD&A. This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
+The following Management's Discussion and Analysis ("MD&A") is a review of the operations, current financial position and outlook Canada Cobalt Works Inc. ("Canada Cobalt" or the "Company"), and it has been prepared by management and should be read in conjunction with the financial statements of Canada Silver Cobalt for the period ended September 30, 2020 and the related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The discussion covers the period ended September 30, 2020 and up to the date of filing of this MD&A. This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
 All amounts are stated in Canadian dollars unless otherwise indicated.